menzerath/what-color-is-it-firetv/README.md

-# What Color Is It - FireTV
+# What Color Is It - Fire TV
-This is a [What Color Is It?](https://github.com/MarvinMenzerath/WhatColorIsIt)-Edition for the Amazon Fire TV (Stick).
+This is a "[What Color Is It?](https://github.com/MarvinMenzerath/WhatColorIsIt)"-edition for the Amazon Fire TV (Stick).
 You can install it on your device using the [Amazon App Store](http://www.amazon.de/Marvin-Menzerath-What-Color-Is/dp/B018BITPJO).

 ## License